sc1148/gitprehooks/README.md

-This is a collection of useful Git prehook scripts.
+A collection of useful Git prehook scripts.